mrhappyma/userexedotme/content/posts/this-website.md

 ### The theme

 I use the hugo theme [coder](https://github.com/luizdepra/hugo-coder/).
-It's a nice minimalistic theme that has everything I need.
+It's a nice minimalist theme that has everything I need.

 ## Comments